anthonyfigueroa-1/ActiveDirectory/README.md

 <img src="https://i.imgur.com/h7VEvSC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-  - Join Client-1 to your domain (mydomain.com)
-- From the Azure Portal, set Client-1’s DNS settings to the DC’s Private IP address
-- From the Azure Portal, restart Client-1
-- Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart)
-- Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain
-- Create a new OU named “_CLIENTS” and drag Client-1 into there
+ Next join Client-1 to your domain "mydomain.com", or whatever domain you have chosen.
+From within the Azure portal you will set Client-1’s DNS settings to the DC’s Private IP address.
+Stay within the Azure portal and go ahead and restart Client-1.
+Now remote desktop and login to Client-1 as the original local admin "labuser" and join it to the domain.
+Login as well, through remote desktop, to the Domain Controller and verify that Client-1 shows up in Active Directory Users and Computers inside the “Computers” container on the root of the domain.
+Go ahead and create another new Organizational Unit named “_CLIENTS” and drag Client-1 into there.

   <br />